kashifiltaf369/Tecno-Gamerz-Hub/README.md

 ## 🏆 Tournament System (Live Feature)

 The tournament system is now fully implemented and allows users to create, manage, and participate in gaming tournaments.

+## 🏅 Leaderboard & Scoring System (Live Feature)

+The leaderboard system tracks user performance and rankings based on tournament results with an intelligent scoring mechanism.

 ### Tournament Features